 These speeds are enough for streaming in full HD and browsing normally (which only requires 5Mbps) — they should only affect you if you plan to stream in 4K (requiring at least 25Mbps).
-If your priority in a VPN is getting the highest possible speeds, I recommend that you avoid Hola VPN and take a look at Surfshark instead.
-It’s one of the cheapest VPNs on the market and Surfshark had some of the fastest speeds during my tests.
+If your priority in a VPN is getting the highest possible speeds, I recommend that you avoid Hola VPN and take a look at CyberGhost instead.
+It’s one of the cheapest VPNs on the market and CyberGhost had some of the fastest speeds during my tests.

 Using a VPN can sometimes cause slowdowns, so I was very happy with Hola VPN’s performance.
 I had fast speeds when I tested Hola VPN with Call of Duty: Modern Warfare and Rocket League.
 I had low latency (server delay), which is very important for speeds while gaming.

 My average latency in Call of Duty without a VPN connection was 43ms (the lower the amount in milliseconds, the better).
 When connected to Hola VPN, it increased to an average of 58ms (34% increase).
 In Rocket League, my latency without a VPN was 34ms, which increased to 62ms when connected to Hola (82% increase).
 This may look like a lot for a percentage increase, but anything under 70ms is still fast enough for high-speed games.
 Keep in mind that I used servers closer to me during the tests — if you attempt this with more distant servers, you may have a significantly worse experience.